rvcabc/scs/readme.md

 # Server Connection Script

-*A better name will come in the future*

 ## What is it?

 Server connection Script, or scs, is a lazy mans ssh connection tool to help eleviate some of the tedious connections settings.
 Instead of using code like `ssh -P xxx -i /location/of/key user@example.com` and having to remember every line for each server, or having to manually add new Hosts to the `.ssh/config` file for each server, this script will help.